ZakirG/open-daw/README.md

 ###### What's done so far:
 - initial page layout -- header, footer, control bar, tracks, sequencer
 - button functionality for: track mute, sequencer steps, add tracks, sound selection
+- users can select sounds from a list of presets and add new tracks

 ###### Feature goals:
-- users can select sounds from a list of presets and add new tracks
-- each track has 16th note slots for sound clip playback
 - users can play back their sequenced instrumentals
-- the application is mobile-friendly with smooth use above 320px width
-- the application works on chrome and firefox
+- volume control on individual tracks
+- mobile friendliness
+- tempo selection

 ###### Stretch goals:
-- tempo selection
+- ability to choose how finely measures are subdivided
-- sequences can be bounced & exported to wav, m4a, mp3 files
+- sequences can be bounced & exported to wav or mp3 files
+- allow for user-uploaded sounds for sequencing
+- allow for user-uploaded audio tracks
 - users can select from premade sequences
-- users can export their sequences as human-readable text files of metadata
+- users can export their sequences as metadata text files bundled with audio files
-- users can reimport these text files
+- users can reimport these text files to reobtain the sequencer's state

 ###### Desktop screenshot:
 <img src="./public/screenshots/desktopScreenshot.png" alt="App Screenshot on Desktop" width="350"/>